Supreme Court sides with Black Lives Matter activist in First Amendment case

 He sued Mckesson, even though he did not accuse the activist of throwing the “rock-like” object or even knowing who did.
 The officer alleged Mckesson was liable because he should have known violence would result because of the protest.

 A federal district judge threw out the lawsuit, but a panel of the 5th Circuit reinstated it.
-The entire circuit reviewed the decision, and the lawsuit was allowed to proceed on a split decision.
+The entire circuit reviewed the decision, and the lawsuit was allowed to proceed after a split decision.

-Civil rights groups and First Amendment activists were alarmed by the appeals court decision, and said it conflicted with a 1982 Supreme Court decision, NAACP v.
-Claiborne Hardware Co., which limited the liability for protests.
+Civil rights groups and First Amendment activists were alarmed by the appeals court’s decision and said it conflicted with a 1982 Supreme Court decision, NAACP v.
+Claiborne Hardware Co., which limited liability for protests.

-The NAACP filed an amicus brief after the ACLU brought Mckesson’s case to the Supreme Court.
+The NAACP filed a friend-of-the-court brief after the American Civil Liberties Union brought Mckesson’s case to the Supreme Court.

 The justices sidestepped the First Amendment question.
-In an unsigned opinion, the court said the 5th Circuit should have asked the Louisiana Supreme Court whether damages were even available under state law before proceeding to the First Amendment questions, and sent the case back for that to happen.
+In an unsigned opinion, the court said the 5th Circuit should have asked the Louisiana Supreme Court whether damages were even available under state law before proceeding to the First Amendment questions and sent the case back for that to happen.

 Vera Eidelman, staff attorney with the ACLU Speech, Privacy and Technology Project, said the high court did the right thing.